ascarter/Go-bbpackage/README.md

 ## Support for Document attachment scripts

-The package has a handler for `documentWillSave` event.
+The package has a handler for `documentDidSave` event.
 To utilize this, an AppleScript needs to be added to `../Application Support/BBEdit/Attachment Scripts/Document.scpt`.
-This script should call the `documentWillSave` script passing the current window contents for formatting.
+This script should call the `documentDidSave` script with then environment variable `$BB_DOC_PATH` set to the document that saved.
 The script will work the same as `Text Filters/goimports.sh`.
-It is meant to reformat the code before it is saved (same approach that is taken for Vim and Emacs for example).
 If `goimports` has errors, the contents are not changed and the errors are *not* reported.

 For an example, see [this](https://github.com/ascarter/BBEditSupport/blob/master/Attachment%20Scripts/Document.applescript) script.
 There are other useful tools in this repository as well.